elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 ### Buffer Overflow/Overrun
 - The previous example illustrates buffer overflow
-- A data buffer: "A contiguous region of memory use to temporarily store data, while its is being moved from one place to another"
+- A data buffer: "A contiguous region of memory use to temporarily store data, while its is being moved from one place to another" (Like a array of characters)
 - In general, a buffer overflow referes to a situation where data is written beyond a buffer boundary
 - `strcpy()` is prone to overflow